dpshah23/Traffic-Memo-System/README.md

 - **Email.mime**: Python modules for creating email messages with attachments.
 - **Twilio**: A Python library for sending SMS messages.
 - **Pyshorteners**: A Python library for shortening URLs.
+- **Random:** Python library for generating random numbers, useful for tasks like OTP generation.
+- **Yolov8:** Object detection algorithm for real-time detection in images and videos.
+- **OpenCV:** Open-source computer vision library providing functions for image and video processing.
+- **Russian Cascade:** Haar Cascade classifier trained for detecting Russian license plate numbers.
+- **EasyOCR:** Python package for optical character recognition, simplifying text extraction from images.

+### Additional Technologies

+- Computer Vision Convolutional Neural Network (CNN): Utilized within the Yolov8 algorithm for object detection tasks, CNNs are deep learning models designed to automatically and adaptively learn spatial hierarchies of features directly from image data.
+They are commonly employed in computer vision tasks for their ability to extract intricate patterns and features from images.

 ### API Endpoints:
 - **POST /api**: